-This window displays debugger output, such as diagnostic messages, macro-generated output, event log messages, and information about trace.
+This window displays debugger output, such as diagnostic messages, macro-generated output, and information about trace.
 This output is only available during a debug session.
-When opened, this window is, by default, grouped together with the other message windows, see IDE Project Management and Building Guide.
+When opened, this window is, by default, grouped together with the other message windows, see IDE Project Management and Building Guide for STM8.